Beat the Heat With Up to 57% Off Portable Air Conditioners

 If you have hot spaces around your home, investing in a portable air conditioner can make a big difference.

-Summer is in full swing and with temperatures rising almost everywhere, staying cool should be a priority.
+Summer is in full swing, and with temperatures rising almost everywhere, staying cool is a priority.
 Whether you lack central air or you just have certain spots in your house that could use a boost on the hottest days, portable air conditioners can be a big help.
-Right now Amazon has slashed the price on a number of brands, with discounts of up to 57%.
+Right now Amazon has slashed prices on a number of brands, with discounts of up to 57%.
 We don't know how long this offer will last, so we recommend making your purchase sooner rather than later.

-At 57% off, you can grab this $507 compact portable air conditioner from Black and Decker for just $220.
-This 3-in-1 functions as an AC, fan and dehumidifier and comes with a remote control for added convenience.
+At 57% off, you can grab this $507 compact portable air conditioner from Black and Decker for $220.
+This 3-in-1 functions as an AC, fan and dehumidifier and comes with a remote control for convenience.
 This 8,000 BTU unit cools up to 350 square feet.
-And if you're looking for a low-cost model that will cool a personal office space while you work or other small space both this Midea air conditioner and this option from Frigidaire are marked down to just $179.
+And if you're looking for a low-cost model that'll cool a personal office space while you work, or some other small space, both this Midea air conditioner and this option from Frigidaire are marked down to $179.

-However, if you need to cool down a larger space, check out the Whynter ARC-14S.
+If you need to cool down a larger space, though, check out the Whynter ARC-14S.
 It also sports a 3-in-1 design and comes with a remote.
 Plus, it has a 24-hour programmable timer.
-With a 14,000 BTU, this portable air conditioner can cool up to 500 square feet for just $300 -- that's a 50% discount.
-Or this Black and Decker model -- marked down to $380 -- will cool up to 700 square feet.
+With 14,000 BTU, this portable air conditioner can cool up to 500 square feet.
+It's going for $300, a 50% discount.
+Or take a look at this Black and Decker model.
+It's marked down to $380 and will cool up to 700 square feet.

 Read more: Window Air Conditioners vs. Portable Air Conditioners: Find Out Which One Is Best for You